aaru-dps/Aaru.Documentation/faq/more.md

 # Which operating systems does Aaru work under?

-Any operating system with a .NET Core 3.1 runtime should work.
-Has been tested under Windows, Linux, Mac OS X, and FreeBSD.
+Any operating system with a .NET 10 runtime should work.
+It has been tested under Windows, Linux, and macOS.

 # Will you support media dump image format XXXX?